 Few animals are as striking as the zebra in a purely graphic sense.
 Giant pandas, penguins and skunks may share the same bold color combination, but the zebra’s contrasting stripes make it an animal that stands out from the crowd.
 Its dazzling mod pattern has made the zebra a muse to fashion designers, a mascot for advertisers, and a delight to legions of zoo visitors.
 But the zebra is much more than a horse with stripes.
 Consider the following:

-1. There are three species of zebra and in the wild they are only found in Africa.
-They include: Burchell's zebra, also known as the common or plains zebra; Grevy's zebra, named for Jules Grevy, a 19th century French president who received one from Abyssinia as a gift; and the Equus zebra.
+2. There are three species of zebra and in the wild, and they are only found in Africa.
+They include: Burchell's zebra, also known as the common or plains zebra; Grevy's zebra, named for Jules Grevy, a 19th century French president who received one from Abyssinia as a gift; and the Equus or mountain zebra.
 All three belong to the genus Equus, which includes horses and donkeys.

 3. The skin of a zebra is black.
 Does that makes its stripes white?
 The conundrum ensues.

 4. Each species of zebra has different types of stripes, varying in width and pattern distribution.
 Curiously, the farther south on the African plains the zebra lives, the father apart its stripes will be.
 Within each species, no two zebras have the same stripes; they are as unique as fingerprints.